‘Time is a vindictive bandit to steal the beauty of our former selves. We are left with sagging, rippled flesh and burning gums with empty sockets.’

 Much mystery and gossip surrounded Raphael’s early death, but his legacy remained.
 A translation of the inscription that Cardinal Pietro Bembo wrote for his tomb in the Pantheon reads: ‘Here lies Raffaello who, when alive, Nature was afraid to be won by him, when he died, she wanted to die herself”.

-To mark the 500 year anniversary of Raphael’s death in April, 1520, The National Art Gallery of London is mounting a 2020 exhibit of Raphael’s paintings, drawings, tapestries.
-Curated by Matthias Wivel, the exhibit runs from October 2020 to January 2021 and will include works from The National Art Gallery’s significant Raphael collection and loans from museums across the world.
+To mark the 500 year anniversary of Raphael’s death in April, 1520, The National Art Gallery of London is supposed to be mounting a 2020 exhibit of Raphael’s paintings, drawings, tapestries.
+Curated by Matthias Wivel, the exhibit is scheduled to run from October 2020 to January 2021 and will include works from The National Art Gallery’s significant Raphael collection and loans from museums across the world.

 The Mond.
 Crucifixion.
 1502-03